 2. Corticosterioids and other conventional medications.

-11. Herbicides and pesticides – grass is good for dogs to eat, but only if it has not been treated with herbicides and pesticides.
+10. Herbicides and pesticides – its not an issue if your dog likes to casually munch on grass, but only if it has not been treated with herbicides and pesticides.

 13. Etc.